 Graduate Degree: Fuller Theological Seminary in California - Masters, Theology/Psychology

-reading, writing, interior design, house remodeling, flower design
+reading, writing, interior design, house remodeling, flower design, drawing and painting

 What is your teaching philosophy?